forward-force/workiz/README.md

-# Workiz API - PHP Wrapper
+# Workiz API - PHP SDK

 This is a wrapper around [Workiz API](https://workiz.com/).
 The API is very minimal, so this implementation is fairly simple.